top of page

 Better yet, you don't need permission, an architectural license, a building permit, or a sizeable downpayment to start building an invisible house.

-While architects love the tactile tectonics of buildings, building invisible architecture is the first step to creating meaningful architecture.
+While architects understand the value that physical spaces can bring, we are remiss by what we cannot see.
+Invisible architecture is the first step to creating meaningful architecture.

 bottom of page